mvarrieur/yankee-trail/src/pages/index.md

   title: Squam Lake Vista
 heading: Our Motel
 description: >-
-  Located near the famous Squam Lake, or 'On Golden Pond' as it was known in the famous 1981 movie with Henry Fonda and Katharine Hepburn, in Holderness, New Hampshire.
+  Yankee Trail is located near the famous Squam Lake, or 'On Golden Pond' as it was known in the famous 1981 movie with Henry Fonda and Katharine Hepburn, in Holderness, New Hampshire.
 Our family-owned and operated motel is also close to Lakes Winnipesaukee and Little Squam.
-We pride ourselves on making your trip to the Lakes and Mountain Region an affordable and unforgettable experience.
+We pride ourselves in making your trip to the Lakes and Mountain Region an affordable and unforgettable experience.
 intro:
   blurbs:
     - image: /img/sign.jpg